codepath/android_guides/Using-Intents-to-Create-Flows.md

 If we wish to receive implicit intents, you need to associate intent filters with your activity.
 You can also enable links within a view page to launch your app using [deep links](https://developer.android.com/training/app-indexing/deep-linking.html).
 You can also create custom URL schemes (i.e. instead of http:// you can create example://) patterns that are primarily meant to launch your app as well.

 Make sure to specify `android.intent.category.DEFAULT` category to declare that the activity should receive implicit intents.
 Otherwise, the activity can only respond to explicit intents.
-You also need to declare what type of implicit intent action to which it responds with the `<action>` tag:
+You also need to declare what type of implicit intent action to which it responds with the `<action>` tag.
+The list of possible actions are shown in the `Standard Activity Actions` section [here](https://developer.android.com/reference/android/content/Intent.html).

 ```xml
 <activity